 Additionally, cardholders who need to finance upcoming purchases or refinance debt can benefit from 15 months of no interest (after it's a 15.74% to 25.74% variable APR).
 Capital One notes on its site that this is a card for people with excellent credit.
 While there isn't a specific score given, excellent credit is usually 800 or above.
 (Read more about credit scores here.)

-The Capital One® SavorOne® Cash Rewards Credit Card also offers a slew of other perks, such as access to exclusive entertainment events (concerts, food experiences, sporting events) and no foreign transaction fees (which is not a typical perk for a no-annual-fee cash-back card).
+The SavorOne Cash Rewards Card also offers a slew of other perks, such as access to exclusive entertainment events (concerts, food experiences, sporting events) and no foreign transaction fees (which is not a typical perk for a no-annual-fee cash-back card).

 3% cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1%), 2% cash back at U.S. gas stations and select U.S. department stores, 1% cash back on other purchases

-Earn back $150 after you spend $1,000 in purchases on your new card in your first 3 months from account opening
+Earn 20% back on purchases at Amazon.com in the first 6 months from account opening (up to $200 back) and $100 back after you spend $1,000 in purchases on your new card in your first 6 months from account opening

 0% for the first 15 months on purchases, N/A for balance transfers